aimeos/aimeos-docs/src/cronjobs/subscription-processors.md

 ./controller/common/src/Controller/Common/Subscription/Process/Processor/<name>/Standard.php
 ```

-Please replace the "<type>" place holder with the name of the task your processor handles, e.g. "Ldap" if it connects to an LDAP server to manage authorization information.
+Please replace the "<type>" placeholder with the name of the task your processor handles, e.g. "Ldap" if it connects to an LDAP server to manage authorization information.
 The example below uses the type *Myproc*, so the file location in your own Aimeos extension would be:

 ```
 ./controller/common/src/Controller/Common/Subscription/Process/Processor/Myproc/Standard.php